Skip to Content

 Yellow jackets are often confused with honey bees, paper wasps, or hornets.
 A few quick ID tips:

-• Yellow jackets: Bright yellow-and-black stripes; smooth, shiny body; narrow waist; fast, darting flight; often around food and garbage.
+• Yellow jackets: Bright yellow-and-black stripes; smooth/shiny body; narrow waist; fast, darting flight; often around food and garbage.

 Are Yellow Jacket Wasps Dangerous?

-Any nest located near doors, walkways, decks, play areas, or outdoor eating spaces should be handled carefully and often professionally removed.
+Any nest near doors, walkways, decks, play areas, or outdoor eating spaces should be handled carefully—and is often best handled professionally.

 What Attracts Yellow Jackets to Your Yard?